Elisabeth of Valois: Queen of Spain

+Even more shocking for the Spanish court, Elisabeth allowed dancing in her private chambers.
+This led to Elisabeth's sister-in-law Joanna of Austria to openly complain about Elisabeth's conduct to the Portuguese ambassador.
+Life at the Spanish court was more confining than the French court as demonstrated by the young queen's majordomo, the count of Alba every night locking her inside her chambers and handing the key to Elisabeth's chief lady-in-waiting, the countess of Urena.

 Elisabeth had originally been betrothed to Philip's son, Carlos, Prince of Asturias, but political complications unexpectedly necessitated instead a marriage to Philip.
 Her relationship with her troubled stepson Carlos was warm and friendly.
 Despite reports of his progressively bizarre behavior, Carlos was always kind and gentle to Elisabeth.
-When it eventually became necessary for Philip to lock him away (which shortly led to the Prince's demise), Elisabeth cried for days.
+When Philip eventually felt it necessary to lock Carlos away (which shortly led to the Prince's demise), Elisabeth cried for days.

 Philip was very attached to Elisabeth, staying close by her side even when she was ill with smallpox.
 Elisabeth's first pregnancy in 1560 resulted in a stillborn son, followed in 1564 with a miscarriage of twin girls.
-She later gave birth to Infanta Isabella Clara Eugenia of Spain on 12 August 1566, and then to Isabella's younger sister Catherine Michelle of Spain on 10 October 1567.
-Phillip and Elisabeth were very close to both of their daughters buying them jams, dolls, toys and more.
+She later gave birth to Infanta Isabella Clara Eugenia on 12 August 1566, and then to Isabella's younger sister Catalina Micaela on 10 October 1567.
+Phillip and Elisabeth were very close to both of their daughters, buying them jams, dolls, toys and more.
 It is said "both rejoiced at the birth of Isabella as if it had been the birth of a son".
+Elisabeth contributed the birth of her first daughter to a miracle attributed to Saint Eugene of Toledo, whose relics she had brought with her as a dowry to Spain.

-Elisabeth had another miscarriage on 3 October 1568, and died the same day, along with her newborn infant daughter.
+Elisabeth corresponded with her former sister-in-law, Mary Stuart, who suggested that her infant son James be smuggled out of Scotland and brought to Spain.
+James would then be raised at the Spanish court and marry one of Elisabeth's daughters.
+But it was not meant to be: by the time Mary's letter reached Spain, Elisabeth suffered another stillbirth on 3 October 1568 and died the same day at Royal Palace of Aranjuez along with her newborn infant daughter.